juliocastellanos-io/lifesciences-boost/src/pages/showcase/multiple-sclerosis.md

           &Rightarrow; The **FLAIR** sequence, specifically, can be used in brain imaging to suppress cerebrospinal fluid (CSF) effects on the image,  being the most adequate to bring out the periventricular hyperintense lesions, such as **multiple sclerosis** plaques.

-          &Rightarrow; Thus it is the one used when ovelaying the segmentation of such lesions for **medical visualization**.
+          Thus it is the one used when ovelaying the segmentation of such lesions for **medical visualization**.

         align: left
         image: images/msc_sequences_resized.png